vexthecoder/OysterDetector/README.md

 ### Common Issues:
 - **No detections**:
   - Verify Roblox is running and you're in Sol's RNG
-  - Check firewall/antivirus isn't blocking Oyster Detector
+  - Check firewall/antivirus isn't blocking Oyster Detector (this is a common issue)
   - For merchants: Ensure FastFlags were applied and Roblox was restarted
   - If these steps don't resolve the issue, try restarting Oyster Detector